HotPatcher: A open source UE resource hot patching tool

 Update address: Release v78.0

-Note: Since UE5 is still in its early stages, Epic’s updates result in significant changes to the engine.
-Therefore, HotPatcher’s support for UE5 is only compatible with the latest engine version, and compatibility with other versions of UE5 (such as UE5 EA/EA2/5.0.3, etc.) is not considered.
+Note: Because UE5 is still in the early stages, Epic’s updates each time greatly change the engine.
+Therefore, HotPatcher’s support for UE5 is only compatible with the latest engine version and does not consider compatibility with other versions of UE5 (such as UE5 EA/EA2/5.0.3, etc.).
 Please upgrade to the latest version of UE5 or continue using v77.0.
 UE4.x can update to the latest version of the plugin.

-Special Note: Currently, support for UE5 World Partition has not been adapted, do not use for packaging this type of map.
+Special Note: Currently, support for UE5 World Partition has not been adapted; do not use it for packaging this type of map.

 • Supported UE5.1.0 (previous versions of UE5 are no longer supported).